CyberDex/pixi-game-ui/README.md

-Assets used in this project are from the following sources: https://graphicriver.net/item/cartoon-games-gui-pack-9/5644945 To use them in your own projects, you need to purchase a license from the original author.
+Assets used in this project are from the following sources: https://graphicriver.net/item/cartoon-games-gui-pack-9/5644945 To use them in your projects, you need to purchase a license from the original author.

 ---